-Species Distribution, Habitat and Ecology 1 Study Area Values Threats to the species 1 The fruits are compressed, ovoid or ellipsoid, about 1 cm long and are 1-seeded (Ross, 1984).
+dilivett Species Distribution, Habitat and Ecology Study Area Values Threats to the species Samadera bidwillii- Vulnerable under the Samadera bidwillii- Vulnerable under the EPBC Act and NC Act Samadera bidwillii is a small shrub or tree that grows to about 6 m.
+Its leaves are narrowly elliptic or narrowly ovate, the apex is obtuse, the base cuneate to attenuate.
+The flowers occur in axillary clusters of 1 to 4, and each flower has 8 to 10 stamens.
+The fruits are compressed, ovoid or ellipsoid, about 1 cm long and are 1-seeded (Ross, 1984).
 The species is known to occur in several localities between Scawfell Island near Mackay and Goomboorian, north of Gympie within Queensland.
 Samadera bidwillii prefers lowland rainforest or at rainforest margins, and can occur in other forest types, such as open eucalypt forests and woodlands.
 Species associated with Samadera bidwillii include: Corymbia citriodora, Eucalyptus propinqua, Eucalyptus acmenoides, Eucalyptus tereticornis, Corymbia intermedia, Eucalyptus siderophloia, Eucalyptus moluccana, Eucalyptus cloeziana and Eucalyptus fibrosa.
-It is commonly found in areas adjacent to both temporary and permanent watercourses up to 510 m altitude on lithosols, skeletal soils, loam soils, sands, silts and sands with clay subsoils.
-A total of 7,308.9 ha of potential habitat has been identified within the Study Area, associated with REs 11.3.4, 11.3.25, 11.3.25b, 11.11.3, 11.11.3c, 11.11.4, 11.11.4a, 11.11.4b, 11.11.4c, 11.11.5a, 11.11.15, 11.12.1 11.12.4 and 11.12.6.
-A total of 347.9 ha of potential habitat will be directly impacted via vegetation clearing.
+It is commonly found in areas adjacent to both temporary and permanent watercourses up to 510 m altitude on lithosols, skeletal soils, loam This species was recorded once during the field survey program.
+A population of Samadera bidwillii was recorded across an area of approximately 0.03 ha within RE 11.11.3, persisting as a low shrub, from 0.3m to 0.7m in height.
+A total of 7,308.9 ha of potential habitat has been identified within the Study Area, associated with REs 11.3.4, 11.3.25, 11.3.25b, 11.11.3, 11.11.3c, 11.11.4c, 11.11.4a, 11.11.4b, 11.11.4c, 11.11.5a, 11.11.15, 11.12.1 11.12.4 and 11.12.6.
+A total of 347.8 ha of potential habitat will be directly impacted via vegetation clearing.
+The primary threats, as identified in the approved conservation advice, for the species are: Soil erosion.
+Habitat clearing.
+Potential threats to the species include: Inappropriate fire regimes.
 Exotic shrubs and grasses (e.g., Lantana camara, Megathyrsus maximus and Chloris gayana).
 There is no recovery plan available for this species.

-1Species descriptions including key threats, distribution, habitat and ecology have been derived from information within DES Species Profiles (Department of Environment and Science 2021) and within the Species Profile and Threats Database (DCCEEW 2022).
+&lt;sup>1Species descriptions including key threats, distribution, habitat and ecology have been derived from information within DES Species Profiles (Department of Environment and Science 2021) and within the Species Profile and Threats Database (DCCEEW 2022).